jclusso/strapi-plugin-netlify-deployments/README.md

 The plugin is reading the following configuration variables to work:

-- `buildHook`: Url of the build hook in Netlify.
+- `buildHook`: URL of the Build Hook in Netlify.

   - You can follow [this](https://docs.netlify.com/configure-builds/build-hooks/) guide to create a build hook on Netlify

 - `accessToken`: Access token of your Netlify account used to fetch the list of deployments

-  - Access tokens can be created and managed inside your [user settings](https://app.netlify.com/user/applications#personal-access-tokens)
+  - Access tokens can be created and managed on your [user settings](https://app.netlify.com/user/applications#personal-access-tokens)

 - `siteId`: Site ID of your Netlify site used to filter the list of deployments